Arunachal: 2 more govt officials held in APPSCCE-2017 paper leak case

-Itanagar: The Special Investigation Cell (SIC) of the Arunachal police has arrested two more government officials in connection with alleged irregularities in the Arunachal Pradesh Public Service Combined Competitive Examination (APPSCCE) conducted by the APPSC in 2017.
+Itanagar: Two more government officials have been arrested by the Special Investigation Cell (SIC) of the Arunachal police in connection with alleged irregularities in the Arunachal Pradesh Public Service Combined Competitive Examination (APPSCCE) conducted by the APPSC in 2017.

-The arrested individuals have been identified as Yiter Rakshap and Mopin Sora.
+The arrested individuals have been identified as Karki Darang and Yimar Rakshap.

-According to the SIC, Rakshap, a native of Boru Rakshap village in West Siang district, was posted as an assistant engineer in the Liroboma division of PWD while Sora is a junior engineer in the Pangin PHE and Water Supply division and belongs to Taba Sora village of West Siang district.
+According to the SIC, Darang (33) is a native of Komsing village in the Siang district and was posted as a junior engineer in the Pangin division of the Rural Works Department (RWD)

+Rakshap (33) on the other hand is an agriculture development officer and was posted at Anjaw.
+He belongs to Boru-Rakshap village of West Siang district.

 SIC (vigilance) superintendent of police Anant Mittal said the duo was arrested on the basis of the FIR lodged by one Kesto Loriak and seven other deprived candidates of the APPSCCE-2017.